New London Academy (Virginia): Evans Hall

-Evans Hall was built in 1873 as a replacement for the Principal's House, which burned to the ground in 1867.
+Evans Hall was built in 1873 as an exact replica, on the exact same spot of, the Original Principal's House, which burned to the ground in 1867.
 It was named after Miss Martha Evans, the dorm matron and a teacher at the school.
 While the approval for the new building was confirmed in 1869, construction did not occur until 1872, after the short stint New London Academy had in the new public school system.
 During the time between the destruction of the original Principal's House and the construction of Evans Hall, it is unknown where the principals lived.
 Upon the construction of Evans Hall, which was built by J. W. Mays for $1,095.
-Evans Hall, though initially a residence for the principal, served other purposes in the latter years of the Academy.
+Evans Hall, though initially a residence for the principal, served other purposes in the latter years of the academy.
 In the 1880s, a primary school was operated by the principal's wife.
 In the 20th Century, the principal's residence would be moved to Thomas Hall, and Evans Hall would be used first as a boys dormitory and later as storage and utility.
 In the 1960s, New London Academy was going through renovations and several buildings were demolished.
 Despite growing preservation efforts during the 1960s, Evans Hall was destroyed in 1964.